dmccabe/gdx-deploy-sample/README.md

 }
 ```

-Then grab the build.gradle file in the desktop folder from here and put it in desktop/build.gradle.
-After that, you'll need to updae the paths for `dekstopWorkingDir` and `utilsDir`, then put proguard.jar, packr.jar and ResourceHacker.exe into the utils folder specified.
+After that, grab the build.gradle file from the desktop folder in this repository and put it in desktop/build.gradle.
+Once that's in place, you'll need to update the paths for `dekstopWorkingDir` and `utilsDir`, then put proguard.jar, packr.jar and ResourceHacker.exe into the utils folder specified.
 You'll also want to replace the various references in this file to Questionable Markup, which was the name of my game.

-Add a Proguard configuration file to your LibGDX project under desktop/proguard-project.txt.
+Next, add a Proguard configuration file to your LibGDX project under desktop/proguard-project.txt.
 A sample is included in this repo, although you'll need to update the packages to correspond to class names for your game.

-Add a configuration file for Packr in your LibGDX project under desktop/config/packr-minimize.json.
+Then, add a configuration file for Packr in your LibGDX project under desktop/config/packr-minimize.json.
 There's also a sample of this in the repo files.

 Finally, add the icons you want to use for your Windows / Mac builds to destkop/assets/icons/app-icon.ico and desktop/assets/icons/app-icon.icns, respectively.